LichFactory-Games/TotM-Manager/README.md

 4. Select between tiles via tags (and the [Tagger](https://github.com/fantasycalendar/FoundryVTT-Tagger) module)
 5. Add effects to a tile (via [Token Magic](https://github.com/Feu-Secret/Tokenmagic))

-A sample template for use with the TotM Manager is included in a compendium.
-If you like, you may import the TotM Template from the compendium for your own use.
-It comes with three tiles, and three "frames" for those image tiles, pretagged and ready for use.
-But you can also just create your own configuration of tiles and set tags for use with those tiles.

 You can also tag lights and sounds to run with particular images, so that when you switch to those images the lighting changes, or sounds are played, or macros run (or all three).
 All this effectively allow you to change the scenery without changing the Foundry scene.

-All tags and image data are stored in the metadata of the scene tiles, so nothing is altered in your actual files.
+All tags and image data are stored in the metadata of the tiles, so nothing is altered in your actual files.
 To add the module in Foundry go to the Foundry "Manifest URL" field in the "Install Module" window and paste: https://raw.githubusercontent.com/LichFactory-Games/TotM-Manager/latest/module.json.
 Or you can manually download a release from the [releases](https://github.com/LichFactory-Games/TotM-Manager/releases) tab.

 As mentioned above, the module has three dependencies for proper functioning -- Tagger, Token Magic, and libWrapper.